There’s a small window where you can avoid credit score damage if you miss a credit card payment.

 What Happens If You Don’t Pay Your Credit Card?

 Not paying your credit card can lead to late fees, credit score damage, and eventually collections.
-Learn when each of these things will happen and what you can do to catch up if you’ve fallen behind.
+In this ask the expert video, you’ll learn when each of these things will happen and what you can do to catch up if you’ve fallen behind.

 April Lewis-Parks, Director of Education: Hi, it’s April with Consolidated Credit and this is ask the expert.